 This course prepares students for a career as a Robotics Technician.
 Students will learn about robot operations, programming, and offline programming in labs performing real-world examples on an ABB Robot.
 Students will utilize the same software used in the industry, including the offline programming software, RobotStudio.
-Upon successful completion, students will earn their ABB Robotics credential
+Upon successful completion, students will earn their ABB SMART Robotics credentials.